-Both Controllers support Z-Wave and Z-Wave Plus devices, However, it is worth looking at this in more detail as there can be severe limitations.
+All Fibaro Home Center Controllers support Z-Wave and Z-Wave Plus devices, however, it is worth looking at this in more detail as there can be some limitations.

-The Fibaro Controllers do not use a Z-Wave 500 series chip, so they are not actually Z-Wave Plus devices.
+The Fibaro Home Center Lite and Fibaro Home Center 2 Controllers do not use a Z-Wave 500 series chip, so they are not actually Z-Wave Plus devices themselves.
 They do support Z-Wave Plus Command Classes used by Z-Wave Plus devices which means they should work with most Z-Wave Plus devices.
-However, some device features may not work and you will not get the improvements in range that Z-Wave Plus devices offer as the system will be using the Z-Wave chip to send and receive signals from devices.
+However, some device features may not work and you may not get the improvements in range that Z-Wave Plus devices offer.
 Other improvements such as extended battery life will still be available as they are at the device level.

-HC2 also has software support for the Z-Wave Protected mode which uses AES-128 encryption to make your Z-Wave network much more secure.
+The Fibaro Home Center 2 Controller also has software support for Z-Wave Protected mode which uses AES-128 encryption to make your Z-Wave network much more secure.

-IP cameras are supported by both controllers (via the home network).
+IP CCTV cameras are supported by all Fibaro Home Center Controllers via the Ethernet network.
 There is support for hundreds of popular camera types, as well as generic camera support.

 Satel Alarm Integration

-The HC2 also features support for the Satel alarm systems - they can be directly connected and integrated into your HC2 based home automation system.
+The Fibaro Home Center 2 and Fibaro Home Center 3 Controllers also feature support for Satel alarm systems - they can be directly connected and integrated into the system.

 Getting Help and Advice

-Hopefully this guide has helped clarify the main differences between the Fibaro controllers, and what they mean in actual use.
+Hopefully this guide has helped clarify the main differences between the Fibaro Home Center Controllers and what they mean in actual real-world use.
 If you need any further help or advice, contact Vesternet and we will answer all your questions.